 The night they married, he took her, for the first time, to the home that they would share.
 The first home he’d ever really known, something they would build, something that they would fiercely protect, even at the end.
 For furniture, they had a single chair, but he would say it was the warmest comfort he’d ever experienced walking into that house that night.
 And for her, he came to be the rock she’d depend on as she raised their family that began just 10 months after their wedding when my aunt was born.
 Once again, he rose to the challenge.
 No longer just taking care of himself, he selflessly began his role as their provider.
 Despite their differences they were well-matched.
 Passing back and forth the needs and the burdens of one another, her giving him a safe place always to return, him giving her a constant means and an abiding reason to provide one.
 Their precious home only existed because they made it together, for one another and for their growing family.

 Working long hours, and traveling often, he took great pride in providing for their family that would go from one child to four.
-If you look to them alone, you can see what legacy he began… of the four children, two are Doctors, one has a Master’s Degree in Education and another an accomplished professional in business.
+If you look you can see what legacy they began… of the four children, two are Doctors, one has a Master’s Degree in Education and another an accomplished professional in business.
 Of those four children, six grandchildren were born.
 Among them, a Doctor, a Nurse Practitioner, a Nurse Anesthetist, two MBA’s and one more in his last years of college.
 Of those six grandchildren, he saw the birth of six great-grandchildren ranging in ages from 10 to nearly three.
 Children who have happily delighted in his humor, kindness, and love, even coining his nickname of “papa” that we all used with such affection.